SoftUni-Internal/interactive-content/EN/03-Exception-Handling/02-Exception-Handling.md

 }
 ```

-Hint: Trace the exceptions hierarchy.
+**Hint**: Trace the exceptions hierarchy.
 Be cautious which exception is the parent and which is the child.

 [/slide]